 Listen to these somewhere comfortable where there won’t be too many other distractions.
 Let the information wash over you at first: there’s no need to jot everything down.
 Instead, try to identify any major or particularly important points.
 See if you can follow the academic’s line of thinking.
 If there’s anything you don’t understand, write down your questions, and follow these up afterwards.
 Like any other skill, this is something that you will improve at with time.
 The more lectures you watch or listen to, the better at this you will get!

-This is a list of interesting and accessible philosophy books which you might want to have a look at before you your course.
-These are not compulsory in any way and by no means you should try to read many of them (after all, it is summer).
+This is a list of interesting and accessible philosophy books which you might want to have a look at before you start your course.
+These are not compulsory in any way and by no means should you try to read many of them (after all, it is summer).
 But if you have a look at one or two, they will give you a sense of what you will be doing and also help you to begin your studies.

 History of philosophy